awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   Each value is a UTF\-8 string, not more than 256 bytes long\.

   The tags to use with this crawler request\.
-You can use tags to limit access to the crawler\.
-For more information, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html)\.
+You may use tags to limit access to the crawler\.
+For more information about tags in AWS Glue, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html) in the developer guide\.

 **Response**
 + *No Response parameters\.*